morceaudebois/bonjourr.fr/src/documents/misc.md

 ---

 ## Various tips and tricks
 - Bonjourr doesn't show all its settings by default.
-If you're an advanced user or just curious, you'll want to enable them all at the top of the settings pannel.
+If you're an advanced user or just curious, you'll want to enable them all at the top of the settings panel.
 - Hitting the `escape` key opens the settings.
 - When the searchbar is enabled, you can start typing right away and it will write in the search bar (as long as you're focused on the page).